secretstartups/handbook/people-group/offboarding/faq.html.md

 ##### When will I receive (if applicable) commissions payment(s)?

 Any commissions earned will be paid (directly deposited) on date provided by `nonuspayroll@ gitlab.com` to the People Ops Specialist, who will relay this information to you during your Exit Interview or prior to it.
-If you have any questions on this payment, please contact Swetha Akshyap, Sales Commissions Manager at `skashyap@gitlab.com`.
+If you have any questions on this payment, please contact Sales Commissions at `sales-comp@gitlab.com`.

 ##### When do I submit my final reimbursable expenses?